 - If a low appraisal does come through, don’t hesitate to speak up.
 It is possible or the appraiser to take into consideration new information.

 Many people wonder how to get a good home appraisal.
-These pieces of advice will help accomplish this goal but do not underestimate the benefit of an experienced real estate agent.
+These pieces of advice will help accomplish this goal but do not underestimate the benefit of an experienced real estate agent in Gainey Ranch.
 When it comes to the Phoenix housing market and customer satisfaction, Jeff Barchi is second to none.
 Contact him today to begin the process whether you are buying or selling.